mono/website/docs/advanced/com-interop.md

 Non-Windows Platform Support
 ============================

 Note that there is very little that ties COM Interop to Windows.
 COM is a binary standard, so anyone who follows that standard can use the COM Interop functionality in mono.
 XPCOM can easily be supported if anyone is interested in putting in a little work to support marshalling strings.
-This is [MainWin](http://www.mainsoft.com/products/mainwin.aspx) ported COM objects can also use mono COM Interop, with few minor adjustments.

 XPCOM Support
 -------------